Phinneas/landing-page/src/content/services/tech.md

 ---
 order: 4
 title: Maintnence & Support
-description: Ongoing bug fixes, feature additions, and optimizatinos for live systems.
+description: We partner with our clients to provide ongoing bug fixes, feature additions, and optimizations long after our intial work is done.
 ---